iamamro/iamamro/README.md

 - 👋 Hi, I’m @iamamro
 - 👀 I’m interested in ... physics and mathematics
 - 🌱 I’m currently learning ...
-Fortran
+Fortran (billions of years of experience in)
-- 💞️ I’m looking to collaborate on ... seriously, you dont want me jinxing your project
+- 💞️ I’m not looking to collaborate on ... anything.
+Seriously, you dont want me jinxing your project
 - 📫 How to reach me ... at the usual places & <a rel="me" href="https://mastodon.social/@iamamro">Mastodon</a>

 <!---